I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnkspinsetdevicestate.md

 </dl>

 ## -returns
 <p>Return STATUS_SUCCESS or the error code that was returned from the attempt to set the state.
 Do not return STATUS_PENDING.
 The filter control mutex is held during this function.
-See <a href="NULL">Filter Control Mutex in AVStream</a>.</p>
+See <a href="https://msdn.microsoft.com/402795a0-e567-4e7e-a7d8-b2ce29ffb8fd">Filter Control Mutex in AVStream</a>.</p>

 ## -remarks
 <p>The minidriver specifies this routine's address in the <b>SetDeviceState</b> member of its <a href="..\ks\ns-ks--kspin-dispatch.md">KSPIN_DISPATCH</a> structure.</p>